MR.Gestures Handle all the touch gestures in your .NET MAUI and Xamarin.Forms apps

 It adds Down, Up, Tapping, Tapped, DoubleTapped, LongPressing, LongPressed, Panning, Panned, Swiped, Pinching, Pinched, Rotating, Rotated, MouseEntered, MouseMoved, MouseExited and ScrollWheelChanged events to each and every layout, cell and view and to the ContentPage.
 These events will be raised when the user performs the corresponding gesture on the element.

-In the EventArgs passed to the handlers you can see exactly what happened.
+In the EventArgs passed to the handlers you get all the information you need about the gesture.

-You can work with the gestures completely from the shared project.
+You can work with the gestures completely from shared code.
 The platform specific code is all done in MR.Gestures.

 Getting Started